Skiing in Krakow – the best skiing in Poland?

 |Budget||Good Bye Lenin Hostel Zakopane||You might have to venture further from Krupowki Street and the main restaurants to find this one, but it's still a hostel worth writing home about.
 Hidden in the woods in the shadow of the Tatras, it's near to the Zakopane skiing at Kasprowy Wierch and channels a charming log-cabin vibe.
 Rooms are uber-cheap.|

 Of course, you could also opt to base your ski holiday in Krakow itself.
-It’s an option we love, letting travellers fuse together some winter sports, great food, UNESCO history and buzzing nightlife in the very same trip.
-There are small resorts all around Krakow, which should take just 30 minutes or so to reach by minibus.
+It’s a choice we love, letting travellers fuse together some winter sports, great food, UNESCO history and buzzing nightlife, all in the very same trip.
+There are small resorts around Krakow, which should take just 30 minutes or so to reach by minibus.
 But you also won’t be limited to them – a two-hour transfer can get you to Zakopane or Bialka, meaning day trips to the very best skiing in Poland are possible.

 Hotels to consider for skiing in Krakow

 One of the great bonuses of choosing to base your skiing in Poland in the city of Krakow itself is the sheer wealth of hotels.
+From historic hotels in the Old Town to sleek modern 5-star pads, there are stacks and stacks.
 A selection of just some of the best and the reasons why they suit skiers is below:

 |Luxury||Hotel Pugetow||Looking to get a taste of Krakow's rich history as you ski in Poland?
 This heritage hotel won't disappoint.
 It's in an old 19th-century palace gatehouse, with sumptuous rooms with heated mirrors and sausage-brimming Polish breakfast buffets.|